TheAnkushshah/Drove/README.md

 ### Drove

 Replicates google drive, a widely used file sharing and saving tool.
-It enables users to securely log in, uploading files, create teams and access various functionalities such as group file sharing, saving, and managing members.
+It enables users to securely login & signup, uploading files, create teams and access various functionalities such as group file sharing, saving, managing members and many more.

 ### Preview